Commerce Commerce 1.x Getting Started Product Catalog

 - Design F

 All designs will have a set of sizes that are available for selection on that product page.
-Those sizes are the products in Commerce, with their own price and stock.
+You will manage the general catalog page through the resources, while the sizes are the products in Commerce, with their own price and stock.
+The Products TV lets you manage a one-dimensional list of product variations.

 So let’s start building.
 Install Collections, and create a sample resource structure for your shop, perhaps based on the sample above.
 Make sure to create a template for your categories, and a template for your product resources.